zkyredstart/LLaVA-NPU/README.md

 In this project, we transfer the LLaVA from the CUDA device to the NPU device.
 If you think our project helpful, give our project a star.
 Thanks for your support!

 ### Change history
-[2024-08-125]: We reproduce the results on the MMBench.
-Weights will be uploaded soon.
+[2024-08-25]: We reproduce the results on the MMBench.
+Weights are coming soon.

 [2024-08-15]: We create the project and update the source code.